- Chart

 Strengths

-- Agile decision-making compared to larger institutions.
+- Agility and responsiveness as a community bank compared to larger national institutions.

-- Focus on personalized customer service.
+- Commitment to personalized customer service.

 Weaknesses